ray-project/ray/doc/using-ray-on-a-large-cluster.md

 #### Start Ray on the worker nodes

-Edit a file `start_worker.sh` to include something like the following:
+Create a file `start_worker.sh` that contains something like the following:

 ```
 export PATH=/home/ubuntu/anaconda2/bin/:$PATH
 ray/scripts/start_ray.sh --num-workers=<num-workers> --redis-address=<head-node-ip>:<redis-port>
 ```

-This is the script that when run on the worker nodes will start up Ray.
+This script, when run on the worker nodes, will start up Ray.
 You will need to replace `<head-node-ip>` with the IP address that worker nodes will use to connect to the head node (most likely a private network address).
 In this example we also export the path to the Python installation since our remote commands will not be executing in a login shell.

+**Note:** You may need to manually export the correct path to Python (you will need to change the first line of `start_worker.sh` to find the version of Python that Ray was built against).
+This is necessary because the `PATH` environment variable used by `parallel-ssh` can differ from the `PATH` environment variable that gets set when you `ssh` to the machine.

 Now use `parallel-ssh` to start up Ray on each worker node.